abhinavhh/abhinavhh/README.md

 <h2>About Me</h2>

 Hello!
-I am a third-year BTech student passionate about Full Stack development.
+I' m a BTech computer science student passionate about Full Stack development.
 Currently, I am learning and exploring various technologies to enhance my skills in this field.
 I have experience in web development and I enjoy working on projects that challenge me to learn and grow.

 <h2>Skills and Technologies</h2>